-- The lesions may bleed, ooze and may develop a crust over it.
+The lesions may bleed and ooze and develop a crust over them.

 Squamous cell carcinoma:

-- In the absence of a nodule, there develops a scaly patch, red in color and refuses to go away.
+A scaly patch develops, red without a nodule, and refuses to disappear.
 The patches become stubborn and multiply in numbers over time.

-- Malignant tumor cells originate from melanin.
-Which is the pigment-producing melanocytes situated in the basal layer of our skin.
+Malignant tumor cells originate from melanin, the pigment-producing melanocytes situated in the basal layer of our skin.

-- D – Diameter: Malignant moles have a large diameter as compared to benign moles.
+D – Diameter: Malignant moles have a larger diameter than benign moles.

-- E – Evolving – If you notice, any kind of change in the shape, size, color, in an existing mole.
+E – Evolving – If you notice any change in an existing mole’s shape, size, or color.
 It is best to bring it to the doctor’s notice.
-In addition, if there is sudden bleeding, itching or crusting in the existing moles.
+In addition, if there is sudden bleeding, itching, or crusting in the existing moles.
 It is also necessary to let the doctor know.

 Tips to reduce the risk of skin cancer

-It can it takes several decades for skin cancer to develop.
-Therefore, to prevent its development.
-The best we can do is to start taking necessary precautions from a young age itself.
-Skin cancer is a preventable disease.
-Only if we take a step ahead and follow all the necessary tips to prevent sunburn and tanning.
-Also, for more information about the skin, check out this post on thinning skin.
+If we take a step ahead and follow all the essential tips to prevent sunburn and tanning, also, for more information about the skin, check out this post on thinning skin.
 For additional help with your caregiving problems.
 Please contact me so that I can help you.